Our strategy

 What we’re interested in

 A wealth of knowledge already exists on how people and communities are affected by poverty, trauma or both.
-Over the period of this strategy we will build on existing knowledge to inform the development of our work in three key areas:
+Over the period of this strategy we will build on existing knowledge to inform the development of our work in four key areas:

 Approaches